terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 - `owner_id` - (Optional) ID of the user or usergroup that owns the host.
 - `owner_type` - (Optional) Owner of the host, must be either User ot Usergroup
 - `parameters` - (Optional) A map of parameters that will be saved as host parameters in the machine config.
+- `provision_method` - (Optional) A string, "build" to deploy from the network, "image" to deploy from a disk image.
 - `puppet_class_ids` - (Optional) IDs of the applied puppet classes.
 - `retry_count` - (Optional) Number of times to retry on a failed attempt to register or delete a host in foreman.